 Student Life is coordinated by the college's Student Life Committee.
-The committee, whose members include students, faculty and staff, is responsible for (1) planning, coordinating and sponsoring campus-wide student activities, educational and cultural events; (2) assisting student clubs and organizations with resources and training; (3) coordinating events and programs of student clubs through the Club Council; and (4) allocating the student activities.
+The committee, whose members include students, faculty and staff, is responsible for (1) planning, coordinating and sponsoring campus-wide student activities, educational and cultural events; (2) assisting student clubs and organizations with resources and training; (3) coordinating events and programs of student clubs through the Club Council; and (4) allocating the student activity fee funds for programs and services that benefit students and student club activities.